-- The Right to Seek Maintenance and Cure – Under the Jones act, maintenance and cure refers to proper medical care to ensure healing in addition to living expenses while disabled.
+- The Right to Seek Maintenance and Cure – Under the Jones Act, maintenance and cure refers to proper medical care to ensure healing in addition to living expenses while disabled.

 - The Right to Seek Supplementary Benefits – If the injuries occur because of negligence, the victim is entitled to file a claim for supplementary compensation against an employer or any third party at fault.
-Negligence can include unseaworthiness of a vessel or the failure to provide the worker a safe environment.
+Negligence can include the unseaworthiness of a vessel or the failure to provide the worker with a safe environment.

 Every employee on an oil rig understands the hostile work environment they deal with every working day.
 Usually, workers are injured by human error or negligence.
 Maritime workers are often injured by various common dangers on oil rig platforms that can include: